tjmahr/tjmahr.github.io/_posts/2020-08-26-quantile-quantile-plots-from-scratch.md

   - The [extensions chapters](https://ggplot2-book.org/extensions.html) in the
     ggplot2 book

 The code walkthrough below will make the work seem effortless, but I spent a while trying to figure it out!

 The apparent workflow is to write a user-facing "layer" function and then create `ggProto()` objects that do the work behind the scenes, so that's what we will do.

 We start with `stat_worm()`.
 I copied the `stat_qq()` source code and removed some options for supporting other distributions.
-I code-commented above the lines that are not boilerplot.
+I code-commented above the lines that are not boilerplate.

 ```r
 stat_worm <- function(